coloursofnoise/Resources/Your-First-Code-Mod.md

 <p>

 - Everest: [Website](https://everestapi.github.io/)
 - Visual Studio 2015 or newer.
+You need to have the .NET Framework 4.5.2 targeting pack installed.
+You can use [this vsconfig file](https://cdn.discordapp.com/attachments/445236692136230943/698269484653215844/celeste.vsconfig) and import it in Visual Studio Installer (More > Import configuration).

 MonoDevelop instructions are different.

 </p>
 </div>